Parallel-NetCDF/PnetCDF/sneak_peek.md

     See [PR #79](https://github.com/Parallel-NetCDF/PnetCDF/pull/79).

 * Bug fixes
+  + Fix hint values that are actually used.
+See commit 41e8ef8.
   + Fix residual values of `v_align` and `r_align` when re-entering the define mode multiple times.
     See [PR #126](https://github.com/Parallel-NetCDF/PnetCDF/pull/126).